YangXingchao/makeup-priors/README.md

 > Xingchao Yang, Takafumi Taketomi, Yuki Endo, Yoshihiro Kanamori,
 > *CVPR 2024*

-This project is based on and extends the following projects and uses some of the code and models from them:
+This project is based on and extends the following projects and uses some of the dataset, code and models from them:
 > [**Makeup Extraction of 3D Representation via Illumination-Aware Image Decomposition**](https://yangxingchao.github.io/makeup-extract-page),
 > Xingchao Yang, Takafumi Taketomi, Yoshihiro Kanamori,
 > *Computer Graphics Forum (Proc. of Eurographics 2023)*
+>
+> The [makeup-extract-dataset](https://drive.google.com/file/d/1KC1eUU8HLD7y_DdomSzGKJWR2Hmapzr4/view?usp=drive_link) is used to build the makeup prior models.

 ## Prerequisites
 1. Python3